kubevirt/kubevirt.github.io/_posts/2019-05-15-How-To-Guide-Import-VM-Kubevirt.markdown

         claimName: mypvc
 ```

-**Connect to VirtualMachineInstance console**
+# Connect to VirtualMachineInstance console

-Use virtctl to connect to the newly create VirtualMachinInstance.
+Use virtctl to connect to the newly created VirtualMachineInstance.

 ```shell
 virtctl console cirros-vm